batuhanbatu/ig_following_check/README.md

 After saving second html file, we can run the program and see the results.
 If you think that program is working wrong, check your lists on Instagram's website :)

+By the way, keep in mind that you can use this program for any account that you can reach followers & following list :)

 _Thank you so much for reading till here, Hope to see you on next projects.._
 _Batuhan Batu_